An Interview with

 Jeri Lewis Edwards

-Dulcet Literary magazine, vol. 1
+Dulcet Literary magazine, vol. One, Issue No. 1

 Interview by Sofia Mosqueda,